vega/vega-lite/CONTRIBUTING.md

 ### Deployment

 (For team members only) `yarn deploy` will publish latest code to NPM and also update GitHub Pages, which contains our webpage and documentation.
-If you want to update only GitHub Pages, use `yarn deploy:gh`.
+If you want to update only GitHub Pages, use `yarn deploy:site`.

 ## Suggested Programming Environment.